Lamden/contracting-docs/docs/concepts/imports.md

 #### importlib.import_module(name)

-This function behaves similar to the analogous `importlib` function included in the Python standard library.
-Calling it will return a module object that has only the `@export` functions available to call and pass arguments to.
+This method behaves similar to the analogous `importlib` method included in the Python standard library.
+Calling it will return a module object that has only the `@export` methods available to call and pass arguments to.

 ```python
 def token_1():